 - Transfer to a glass and serve.

-With all the protein powders out there, it can be daunting to have to rely on reading ingredient lists to figure out which ones are safe on a gluten-free dairy-free diet.
 I hope that with this list of the best protein powder options, you’ll find one that suits your tastes and preferences and gets you inspired to start enjoying more smoothies in your diet over the warmer months to come.

 If you loved this post and recipe, be sure to download my gluten-free dairy-free shopping list and 5 more sample recipes below.